Tomerg91/Loom/src/modules/tasks/README.md

 - `api/` – Client- and server-side request helpers, React Query hooks, and shared fetch utilities.
 - `components/` – React components dedicated to task management experiences (lists, forms, drawers, etc.).
 - `hooks/` – Custom React hooks used by task components for state management and side effects.
-- `services/` – Domain services encapsulating business logic (Prisma accessors, recurrence utilities, notification helpers).
+- `services/` – Domain services encapsulating business logic (Supabase data accessors, recurrence utilities, notification helpers).
 - `types/` – Shared TypeScript definitions and schema validators.

 Each subdirectory exposes a local `index.ts` file to aggregate exports.
 When adding new modules, update the relevant index to maintain a clean public API for the tasks domain.